spec-framework/documentation/output/chapters/SpecReusability.pier.md

 The next user interface is the protocol list\.
 This UI combines two sub widgets: a list and a label\.
-The class definition is then similar to the code [1\.5](#ex_protocolList_definition)\.
+The class definition is similar to the code above, as can be seen in [1\.5](#ex_protocolList_definition)\.